goldfinch-eng/mono/packages/protocol/blockchain_scripts/uniqueIdentity/README.md

 This will write all script output to file `burn-UID-output.txt`

+## What to do if a persona account already exists for `prepareRemintAccount`
+Numerous times users have requested to burn their UID and remint to an address after they've tried and failed to kyc with the new address.
+This failed attempt screws with the burn script in a few ways
+* It creates a persona account whose reference id is the remint address.
+The updateAccount step of the script will fail because reference id's must be unique across accounts
+* It creates a user in our firestore for the new address with a "denied" status.
+This prevents them from being able to initiate the kyc process on the dapp.

+If you're in this scenario then you can take the following actions.
+1. On persona, set the reference id for act_prepareRemintAccount to `null`: https://docs.withpersona.com/reference/update-an-account
+2. On persona, merge act_prepareRemintAccount into act_burnAccount: https://docs.withpersona.com/reference/consolidate-into-an-account
+3. Manually delete the `prepareRemintAccount` user from the firestore

 ### Setting up Codespace secrets
 This [GitHub page](https://docs.github.com/en/codespaces/managing-your-codespaces/managing-encrypted-secrets-for-your-codespaces#using-secrets) is a step-by-step guide for how to configure the secrets for the script.